All Episodes

 People in this country are really scared.

-There is a despondency among the population.
+There is a despondency among the population, a majority of the population.

 This isn't just politics as usual.